Applying lemon to your skin may have some benefits but it can also cause irritation and inflammation and may trigger skin conditions.

-However, using lemons on your face can cause more damage to your skin than good.
+However, using lemons on your face can do more harm than good.
 Here, we weigh the risks and benefits of lemon juice on the skin.

 Lemon juice has astringent qualities due to its acidic level.
-Ingredients with a high pH level like lemons can help decrease inflammation and oil that may contribute to the formation of acne.
+Ingredients with a low pH level can help decrease inflammation and oil that may contribute to the formation of acne.

 Lemons also have antimicrobial effects, which may help tame Propionibacterium acnes bacteria that lead to inflammatory acne.

 Skin spot or hair lightening